KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_5_creating_a_service_&_fetching_data.md

       ```

       {% hint style='tip' %}
 If you built your own API during the Node.js session last month, you can replace the `//cocktail-trivia-api.herokuapp.com/api/sample` URL with the URL to your own API.
-For example if your heroku app was named **my-awesome-api** you would use the URL `//my-awesome-api.herokuapp.com/api/
+For example if your heroku app was named **my-awesome-api** and you wanted the quiz to be about animals with an easy difficulty you would use the URL `//my-awesome-api.herokuapp.com/api/category/animals/difficulty/easy`.
+Remember you can generate the portion of your URL that should come after the `/api/` portion here: [https://cocktail-trivia-api.herokuapp.com](https://cocktail-trivia-api.herokuapp.com/)
       {% endhint %}

     7. Paste the code in the _src/app/quiz/quiz.service.ts_ file just below the `constructor(private http: Http) { }` line